iamcalledned/cryptonote-haven-pool/README.md

 Minor fork version of cryptonote-stellite-pool.

-Anyone using this pool software for Solace needs to modify lib/blockUnlocker.js to account for dev/charity fee (search for comment on Solace).

 Everything below this point was left unchanged from the original developer of cryptonote-stellite-pool (donation addresses are not mine)

 cryptonote-stellite-pool